dboddie/Simple-Kobo-Mini-UI/README.md

 ------------

-This repository contains Python packages, modules and tools to help construct a minimal user interface for the Kobo Mini eReader based on the Linux kernel prepared by a Marek Gibek.
+This repository contains Python packages, modules and tools to help construct a simple user interface for the Kobo Mini eReader based on the Linux kernel prepared by a Marek Gibek.
 See the following thread in the MobileRead forums and repository on GitHub: